samiyonas/alx-system_engineering-devops/0x01-shell_permissions/README.md

 9-write a script that sets the mode of a file
 10-write a script that sets mode of the file
-11-a script that adds execute permission to all subdirectories of the current directory
+11-a script that adds execute permission to all subdirectories of the current directory 12-Create a script that creates a directory called my_dir with permissions 751 in the working directory.